Vancouver – 1015 East Hastings Street

 • I love this proposal and think that those that come to use the services will have a really life changing experience through the Aboriginal Friendship Centre.
 This proposal addresses multiple barriers to housing and mental health supports and I am really encouraged at the diversity of people that will qualify for these services.
 The Vancouver Aboriginal Friendship Centre offers some valuable resources to the community, specifically Aboriginal community members who may not have access to culture and tradition while in Vancouver.
 It is so necessary for ones well being.
 Please let me know how I can show support for this proposal?

-Allana Mennie asked almost 4 years ago
+Allana Mennie asked over 4 years ago

 Thank you for your words of support.
 A rezoning application for 1015 East Hastings is now with the City of Vancouver.
 We welcome support at future opportunities for feedback, such as the City-led open house, public hearing and input period that will be held at dates TBC.
 We will update this page as soon as further details are available.